postsharp/postsharp-emails/metalama-email-course/140-custom-validation-aspect.md

 }
 ```

-You can see how this works in the gif below.
+The functioning of this code extension is demonstrated in the gif below.

 ![](images/refpredicate.gif)

-This demonstrates that simply extending the existing verification attributes can provide various ways to customize verification to meet our specific requirements.
+This example shows that simply extending the existing verification attributes can provide various ways to customize verification to meet our specific requirements.

-Having looked at extending existing Metalama validation aspects, we'll now discuss what needs to be considered when creating custom validation.
+Having explored how to extend existing Metalama validation aspects, let's now discuss the considerations when creating custom validation.

 Custom validations are arguably among the most complex tasks you can undertake with Metalama.
 Before you begin, ensure that you understand: